Marlburians short-listed for tall honour

 Lucy Blakiston, Founder and CEO of Shit You Should Care About, is a finalist for Young New Zealander of the Year honours in the 2026 New Zealander of the Year Awards.
 Photo: Brown Bread

-Lucy Blakiston, the Marlburian behind the influential platform Shit You Should Care About, finds herself in the final three for a prestigious award alongside another finalist with Marlborough roots, Auckland-based Leon Bristow.
+Lucy Blakiston, the Marlburian behind the influential platform Shit You Should Care About, finds herself in the final three for a prestigious award alongside another finalist with Marlborough roots, Auckland-based creative Leon Bristow.
+A third local, Canterbury transplant Leatham Landon-Lane, made the cut in another category.

-They, plus Harlem-Cruz Ihaia of Hawke's Bay, made the short list for Go Media Young New Zealander of the Year at the 2026 Kiwibank New Zealander of the Year Awards.
+Leon and Lucy dot the short list for Go Media Young New Zealander of the Year at the 2026 Kiwibank New Zealander of the Year Awards.
+For 2degrees New Zealand Innovator of the Year, Leatham joined tech-business teammate Jonathan Ring in a finalist position.

 As highlighted in her finalist mention, Lucy turned a passion project she started in her bedroom into a source of news and commentary for millions of engaged young people worldwide.
 She has three million Instagram followers and is the author of the guidebook Make It Make Sense.